AleksandraKozubal/escooters/readme.md

 ![screenshot.png](screenshot.png)
 ### Ideas to consider
 - restrict max zoom out to avoid looped empty map view
+- after selecting the country, description of provider could show the number of cities of the country selected by us, and not number of all provider's cities shown on a map
 - city search bar to find and pin location on a map - user would've been able to check e-scooters nearby
 - selection bar for countries or sth like map stick to viewport, now the list is definitely too long
 - e-scooters providers seen as square logo buttons - more info (like number of cities, link to website) seen on click